go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 <br>

 * `structs` are custom-defined types that can group several variables of same/different types together to create a custom data structure.
-* they are a type byt also just a template (they need to be declared somewhere else such as a mapping or somthing to instantiate the actual variable).
+* they are a type `byte` also just a template (they need to be declared somewhere else such as a mapping or somtehing to instantiate the actual variable).
-* you can define your own type by creating a `struct`, and they are usful for grouping together related data.
+* you can define your own type by creating a `struct`, and they are useful for grouping together related data.
-* structs can be declared outside of a contract and imported in another contract.
+* structs can be declared outside of a contract and imported into another contract.

 ```
 contract Todos {